ThePyroPenguin0/CMPM-170-2/README.md

 This mechanic is to follow all changes in gravity and the player will be expected to keep up in real time.
 Is it hard?
 Probably.
 Is that our problem?
 Only if we're playing it.

 ## Credits
-Ayush Bandopadhyay
+Ayush Bandopadhyay - Artwork
-Joseph Coulson
+Joseph Coulson - Mechanical design
-Luc Harnist
+Luc Harnist - Level Design
-Gabriel Lipow
+Gabriel Lipow - Mechanical design